jimimvp/jimimvp.github.io/_posts/notes/2021-12-19-causal-model-learning-low.md

 mechanisms that can flexibly be reused, composed and re-purposed" - trying to write a translation of this statement here, since mechanisms are not affected by distribution shifts which are realized by interventions, they are reusable across different distributions.

+"The central question motivating our work is how a gradient-based deep learning approach can discover a representation of high-level variables which favour forming independent but sparsely interacting recurrent mechanisms in order to benefit from the modularity and independent mechanisms assumption." - `core motivation of the work`

+"The central question motivating our work is how a gradient-based deep learning approach can learn a representation of high level variables which favour learning independent but sparsely interacting recurrent mechanisms in order to benefit from such modularity assumption."

+Each RIM (Recurrent Independent Mechanism) should be activated and updated when the input is relevant to it.

+Attention mechanism selects and only activates subsets of independent mechanisms.